Aaron Milavec has been an innovative teacher and software developer

 hidden life of those mid-first-century Christians who lived the

-Way of Life as described in the Didache.
+Way of Life described in the Didache.
 He affectionately nicknamed

 his thousand-page volume as "the elephant" and his hundred-page

 volume as "the mouse."
-The elephant is entitled The
+The elephant received a Catholic Press Club Award and is entitled The

 Didache--Faith, Hope, and Life of the Earliest Christian Communities,